jkrotoszynska/jkrotoszynska/README.md

 I have no problem with that because learning is a pleasure for me!

-:mortar_board: I' m currently a student of Computer Science and Econometrics
+:mortar_board: I' m currently a student of Computer Science and Econometrics I connect my future with frontend or databases